Visas employment based migration lawyer in houston, texas

 EB-2 Professionals with advanced degrees or persons with exceptional ability

-- Foreign nationals that are advanced degree professionals
+- Nationals that are advanced degree professionals

 - Qualified alien physicians who will practice medicine in an area of the U.S. which is underserved.
 Read more about this particular program.

-EB-3 Skilled or professional workers
+EB-3 Skilled or professional employees

 EB-4 Special Immigrants